-There are a number of techniques and materials that can be used to construct the type of large industrial buildings used in aerospace manufacturing plants.
+There are a number of techniques and materials that can be used to construct the type of large industrial buildings used in chemical manufacturing plants.
 There may be a functional reason why one material was chosen over another for the existing property.
-For example, the roof structure of a production building may have been strengthened to meet the requirement for overhead cranes.
-Although less expensive materials could be used in a general replacement building, they would not meet the specification for aerospace manufacturing plants; therefore the more expensive building material is used for a reason and would not be replaced by a less expensive option.
+For example, it may be necessary to construct rooms that are built with relatively expensive materials and/or finishes as part of the requirement for humidity or climate control to maintain the necessary standard of air purity in that part of the chemical manufacturing plant.
+Although less expensive materials could be used in a general replacement building, they would not meet the specification for chemical manufacturing; therefore the more expensive building material is used for a reason and would not be replaced by a less expensive option.

 On the other hand, some properties may be over-built and would not be rebuilt as they stand.
-For example, an aerospace manufacturing plant may have once required extensive parts storage facilities on-site.
+For example, a chemical manufacturing plant may have once required extensive storage facilities on-site.
 A move to "just in time" operations may have rendered such storage facilities no longer necessary and therefore they may not add value to the property.